 You’re still reading.
 That’s good.
 It means that there’s a pretty good chance that I know what I’m doing.

 I’m hoping that the fog is clearing on why this whole “hiring a writer” thing is a pretty good idea.
-It’s why I don’t work on my own car, fix my own plumbing, or do my own electrical work.
+It’s the same reason why I don’t work on my own car, fix my own plumbing, or do my own electrical work.

 I’m horrible at those things.
-It’s actually kind of sad how un-handy I am.
+It’s actually kind of sad how not handy I am.
 And, sometimes you just need to sit back and let an expert do what an expert does.

 Your website is your business’ face to the general public.
 In most cases it’s the first thing a prospective customer, client, or subscriber sees when looking for more information about you.
 That first impression is made in a matter of seconds so every single word on your site counts.